 “How do you know?”

-“How do I know something your team of detectives and you with your degrees and your training couldn’t figure out?”
+“How do I know something your team of detectives and you with your degrees, experience and training couldn’t figure out?”

 He smiled and I could see all his teeth.
 “It’s all in the death.
 Death reveals all.”

 I didn’t sleep that night.
 I knew the answer, I just didn’t want to know it.
 Marlowe grinned about it but I wasn’t sure how long it would be before I felt like smiling again.

 I sent a bewildered Sgt.
 Evans to the Muncaster family home and pick up Robert’s sister, the part-time model, and her pleasant, soft-spoken mother, a retired history lecturer, the following morning.
 He was even more confused when I instructed him to take gloves and evidence bags to collect all the metal tools in the house for a closer examination.

 They waited over an hour to be interviewed as I wanted a psychiatrist present and Mrs. Muncaster politely insisted on waiting for her lawyer.
 Both were travelling from Manchester.
 I interviewed the women separately.
 Lucy, his sister, was a bad liar without her mother there to prompt her.
 There were tears and she didn’t look up from the table.
 The psychiatrist confirmed my suspicions in private after.

 Mrs. Muncaster was short, well-dressed, with a soft voice but stiffened as the questions progressed.
 She asked me if I knew what her family name meant in this community.
 I explained calmly that I had grown up here and understood perfectly.

 “A long and proud family history,” she murmured, almost to herself, when we’d been going back and forth for almost two hours.
 “To end like that.”